Untouchable (South Korean TV series)

 Untouchable (Korean: 언터처블) is a 2017 South Korean television series starring Jin Goo, Kim Sung-kyun, Jung Eun-ji and Go Joon-hee.
-It aired from November 24, 2017 to January 20, 2018 on JTBC's Fridays and Saturdays at 23:00 (KST) time slot for 16 episodes.
+It aired on JTBC from November 24, 2017 to January 20, 2018, every Friday and Saturday at 23:00 (KST) for 16 episodes.

 Synopsis

 Untouchable is the story of power games and hidden secrets of the Jang family who has ruled the city of Bukcheon for three generations.